liquidprompt/liquidprompt/docs/theme/default.rst

    A ↥ (:attr:`LP_MARK_PROXY`) if an HTTP proxy is in use.
 See :attr:`LP_ENABLE_PROXY`.

+.. attribute:: LP_ENVVARS

+   Some user-defined environment variable's states.
+   Watched variables should be defined in the :attr:`LP_ENV_VARS` array.

+   Set variables are displayed in bold blue, unset variables in blue.
+   See also :attr:`LP_ENABLE_ENV_VARS`.

+   .. versionadded:: 2.2

 .. attribute:: LP_SHLVL

    The number of nested shells, prefixed with :attr:`LP_MARK_SHLVL`, all colored